tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/注销备案_intl.md

 ### What's the difference between entity deregistration and website deregistration?

 - [Deregistration of entity](https://cloud.tencent.com/document/product/243/19150) is deleting all ICP filing information including the ICP filing number.
 The entity and its websites will be deregistered from the communications administration's ICP filing system.
+Entity and its domain names won't work after deregistration.
+A deregistered entity can re-apply for ICP filing.
 - [Deregistration of website](https://cloud.tencent.com/document/product/243/19151) is to delete the ICP filing information of a website.
 After deregistration, the corresponding entity still exists and other websites under the name of the entity that have not been deregistered can be used normally.

 ### How long does it take to deregister ICP filing?